Climate change

 The transition to a low carbon economy will affect our operations in different ways:

-- In some areas there will be a ‘transition out’ as we close energy industrial assets that are uneconomic or reach the end of their economic life; and
+- in some areas there will be a ‘transition out’ as we close energy industrial assets that are uneconomic or reach the end of their economic life; and

-- In other areas there will be a ‘transition in’ as we focus on our operations producing the commodities required for the transition, such as copper and nickel, and ramp-up activities as our metals and recycling businesses expand to meet the demands of a low-carbon society.
+- in other areas there will be a ‘transition in’ as we focus on our operations producing the commodities required for the transition, such as copper and nickel, and ramp-up activities as our metals and recycling businesses expand to meet the demands of a low-carbon society.

 A just and orderly transition is a global, regional and country specific challenge which we cannot solve alone.
 In our approach we will seek to work together with governments, other businesses, communities and other stakeholders to mitigate impacts and accelerate the social benefit potential that the energy transition facilitates.